NTablang/DataVisualizer/README.md

 ### About the New York Times API ###
 This website utilized the use of the New York Times API.
 How I used the API is that for every popout that appeared, I took the topic name and used that to be queried for the article lookup.
 As stated earlier, it is possible that an article may be irrelevant to the topic;
 I simply chose the top 3 most relevant articles given by the API in the json object given.
 Note that I have included the API key on this public repo because I don't know how I could hide the API-key whilst still making sure the live version works.
 Fortunately, the NYT api is free for use.
-I got lucky!<br><br><br>
+I got lucky!<br>

 ### About the d3.js framework ###
 This website utilized the use of the data visualization framework, d3.js.
 This is my first time using d3.js and although I have not used its other features (line graphs, scatter plots, and etc), I used the force-directed node graph layout.
 The d3.js version that is used is version 3.
-This framework allowed me to build a force system (with charge, link strength, and others) as well as its nodes and edges that responds to a drag mouse event.<br><br><br>
+This framework allowed me to build a force system (with charge, link strength, and others) as well as its nodes and edges that responds to a drag mouse event.<br>

 ## 🔥 Acknowledgements